SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 should be on the ground when at this speed level.
 Cautious: The vehicle travels at half its Move.
-This is generally a free action requiring no roll, but terrain conditions may increase it from its base diﬃculty of zero.
+This is generally a free action requiring no roll, but terrain conditions may increase it from its base difficulty of zero.
 Air vehicles at this level must be attempting to reach a higher or lower altitude at this speed; they cannot maintain altitude at cautious.
 Cruising: The vehicle travels at its Move.
-This requires an action, but since it has a base diﬃculty of zero, the character need only roll if movement conditions dictate otherwise.
+This requires an action, but since it has a base difficulty of zero, the character need only roll if movement conditions dictate otherwise.
 High: The vehicle travels at twice its Move.
-This requires an exoskeleton operation, piloting, or vehicle operation roll with a base diﬃculty of 5, modiﬁed by existing conditions.
+This requires an exoskeleton operation, piloting, or vehicle operation roll with a base difficulty of 5, modiﬁed by existing conditions.
 All-out: The vehicle travels at four times its Move.
-This requires an exoskeleton operation, piloting, or vehicle operation roll with a base diﬃculty of 10, modiﬁed by existing conditions.
+This requires an exoskeleton operation, piloting, or vehicle operation roll with a base difficulty of 10, modiﬁed by existing conditions.
 Vehicles may travel anywhere between half their current speed and the full current speed at each level.
 Rapid acceleration and deceleration are considered stunts and dealt with later in this section.